Greetings from the Ketna Patel Art Studio in London!

 “I hope to amalgamate some of the above by re – presenting cultural information using alternative communication devices, and by blurring the lines between Art, Lifestyle, Marketing and Design.
 For example, a pop art café can take on more than just offering a variety of coffee.
 It can become a live installation where an individual is encouraged to bring to the fore his / her subconscious mind.
 Firstly by being attracted to the art object, then using it, and eventually having a rapport with it.
 One can access another’s opinions via utilitarian ‘art’.
 This can be done by sitting on it, wearing it, drinking from it, eating from it, reading it, writing it, looking at it, hearing it, etc. One person can start a sentence, and the other can finish it.
 I, like many others, wish to take ‘Art’ out of its traditional context of gallery / museum and bring it into everyday life.
 Hence the magnifying glass on popular culture.

-My husband Jonathan and I run an independent Artists Studio with specific goals to promote dialogue between the third and first worlds using traditional and not so traditional channels of Art-communication.
+Jonathan Reading and I run an independent Artists Studio with specific goals to promote dialogue between the third and first worlds using traditional and not so traditional channels of Art-communication.
 We are currently working with dancers, musicians, writers etc, so ART here is not just the visual only.
 If you are interested in what we do, or are thinking similarly, we welcome opportunities for collaboration / representation.
 Or we can join you in what you are doing!”